crownstone/website/_posts/2018-03-13-switchcraft-and-dimming.md

 ## Meetup

 The following meetup is still quite some time away, Friday the 1st of June!
 The meetup is gonna be about the Crownstone integrated with the [Homey](https://www.athom.com/en/).
-Feel free to [subscribe](https://www.meetup.com/Smart-Home-Bluetooth-Hackerspace/events/248695959/) already to the event!